danbz/aesthetic-programming/source/3-InfiniteLoops/Readme.md

 </div>

 ### Transform
-In general, the transform-related functions apply a 2D or 3D transformation to an element or object.
+In general, the transform-related functions[^ref2] apply a 2D or 3D transformation to an element or object.
 For the provided sample code, there are two specific transformational functions have been used to move the canvas and created an illusion of objects transformation.
 (This is important to know the transformation is done at the level of canvas background but not at the individual shape/object).

 ![3.3](ch3_3.png)

 *Figure 3.4: Moving the coordinate system at the canvas level (image from processing.org)*

 1. `translate()`: This function displaces/moves objects within the display window.
 For example, moving the canvas to the center will position the whole sketch at the center too (`translate(width/2, height/2);`).
 The ellipse is drawn as `ellipse(35,0,22,22)` which takes in (35,0) as the x and y coordinates, where 22 is the size.
 If we don't have the upfront `translate()` function, the ellipse will be placed at the top left corner instead (while the x coordinate value "35" is the distance of the circulating ellipses from the center position).
 By moving the coordinate origin to the middle via the `translate()` function, then you see the ellipses now place in the middle of the canvas, in which the coordinate orign (0,0) has moved to the center of the screen instead.
+Building upon the previous chapter around the spatial dimension of a coordinate system, translate adds another layer to think about moving and positioning objects via canvas.
-2. `rotate()`: By using the function `rotate()`, in this sample code, the object ellipse will rotate at a certain angle.
+2. `rotate()`: By using the function `rotate()`, in this sample code, the object ellipse will rotate at a certain angle over time.
 The default unit for rotation is radians.
 As such, the code is written as `rotate(radians(cir));`.
 The function `rotate()` takes in radians as the default mode, and if you want to change to the degree mode, you add the code `angleMode(DEGREES)`.

+In order to continue the building of spatial relationship, the entanglement of time and space is made apparent in this example by using the `rotate()` function that is operated alongside other time related syntax within `draw()`.
 There are in total 9 ellipses (which is indicated as `let num=9;`), and each comes with a separation of 40 degrees (i.e 0.968 rad) which is derived from 360/9.
 A circle has 360 degrees and to rotate the ellipse over time, it requires the time element to calculate when, how and where to move.
 This is how the function `frameCount()` comes in, which counts the number of frames that have been displayed since the program started.[^ref] The line `let cir = 360/num*(frameCount%num);` illustrates the use of a modulo operation to find the remainder after the division of one number by another.
 As such the value of the variable `cir` is only limited to the multiples of 40: 0, 40, 80, 120, 160, 240, 280 and 320.
 With the `cir` value, then the program will follow such a sequence over time to rotate one after the other based on the original position and repeats continously.

-There are also other transform-related functions such as `scale()`, `shearX()`, `shearY()`.[^ref2]
+#### push() and pop()

-In addition `push()` and `pop()` functions are commonly used to save the current style and restore settings respectively.
+Functions of `push()` and `pop()` are commonly used to save the current style and restore settings respectively.
 Style such as color and a setting such as rotate and translate.
+In the sample code, rotation is only applied to the centered ellipses while there are four lines at each side are fixed.
 The following excerpt of code will help to explain:

 ```javascript
 function drawElements() {